Abraham's Boys (film)

 Abraham's Boys is a 2025 American horror film directed and written by Natasha Kermani.
 The film is based on the short story of the same name by Joe Hill, which was published in his 2005 compilation book 20th Century Ghosts.

-The film presents itself as a sequel to the novel Dracula and follows book events canonically with the exception of the novel's final addendum, which states that Mina and Jonathan Harker were still alive and married 7 years after Dracula's defeat, and had had a son named Quincey after Quincey Morris.
+The film presents itself as a sequel to the novel Dracula and follows book events canonically with the exception of the novel's final addendum, which states that Mina and Jonathan Harker were still alive and married seven years after Dracula's defeat, and had had a son, Quincey, named after Quincey Morris.

 The film had its world premiere at the Overlook Film Festival on April 5, 2025, and was released in the United States on July 11.

 Plot

-A woman walking alone to town under the hot California sun is suddenly attacked by a shadowy figure and dragged into the brush.

 Nearly two decades after the events of Dracula, Mina Van Helsing (née Murray, formerly Harker) and Dr. Abraham Van Helsing are married and living in the California Central Valley with their two sons, Max and Rudy.
-The young teens have grown up hearing stories of the dark things which haunt the night, and that they have had to move to ever-more-isolated locations in order to find peace from these terrible creatures.
-Abraham approaches his oldest son, Max, about his readiness to begin taking part in his father's fight against the darkness, and is tasked with watching his disturbed mother to keep her safe.
-Max is warned that Mina's mind is connected to the vampiric creatures (a reference to her being Dracula's thrall in the novel) and her behavior and mind will become more erratic if such creatures are near.
+The young teens grew up hearing stories of creatures that haunt the night, and that they have had to move to ever-more-isolated locations to find peace from them.
+Abraham approaches his oldest son, Max, about his readiness to join his father's fight against the darkness, and is tasked with watching over his disturbed mother.
+Max is warned that Mina's mind is connected to the vampiric creatures (a reference to her being Dracula's thrall in the novel), and she will become more erratic if such creatures are near.

-The family's peace is disrupted with the arrival of surveyors for the Pacific Railroad plotting a new route which would pass close by their isolated home.
-An accident leads Eddie and Elsie, the brother/sister surveying team, to their front door seeking medical attention.
-Dr. Van Helsing saves Eddie's life, earning Elsie's gratitude.
+The family's peace is disrupted by the arrival of surveyors for the Pacific Railroad plotting a new route.
+An accident leads Eddie and Elsie, the brother/sister surveying team, to seek medical attention from Dr. Van Helsing, who saves Eddie's life, earning Elsie's gratitude.

-Mina's behavior becomes increasingly scattered and strange, but also more assured, as she converses with herself at night, withdraws from and resents the husband she was previously so grateful to for saving her and holding her vampiric influence at bay for so long, and describes Dracula in somewhat sensual terms to her children.
-Max has dreams about a shadowy figure, and Rudy is frightened that the vampires are already in the house, because he can hear scratching and muttering at night from the floors.
+Mina's behavior becomes increasingly strange, but also more assured, as she converses with herself at night, withdraws from and resents the husband she was previously grateful to for saving her and holding her vampiric influence at bay, and describes Dracula in somewhat sensual terms.
+Max has dreams about a shadowy figure, and Rudy is frightened that the vampires are already in the house, because he can hear scratching and muttering at night.

-Mina begins to physically fade, which Abraham attributes to the vampires' influence taking over at last, and he tries many remedies, from blood transfusions to tinctures, in order to help her regain her strength.
+Mina begins to physically fade, which Abraham attributes to the vampires' influence taking over.
+He tries many remedies, from blood transfusions to tinctures, to help her regain strength.